 - Investment projects: - o Investment in assets min.
-50 million CZK OR 100 million CZK (depending on region), of which sum at least half must be invested in new machinery, plus - o meeting the criteria for higher added value in developed regions, i.e.:
+40 million CZK OR 80 million CZK (depending on region), of which sum at least half must be invested in new machinery, plus - o meeting the criteria for higher added value in developed regions - Strategic investment projects: - Investment in assets min.
+500 million CZK, of which sum at least half must be invested in new machinery, - o while also creating min.
+500 new jobs